 - Diagnostic instrument service must be performed only by qualified repair personnel.
-Service or maintenance performed by unqualified repair personnel could result in injury. - When servicing a tool, use only identical replacement parts.
-Follow instructions in the Maintenance Section of this manual.
-Use of unauthorized parts or failure to follow maintenance instructions may create a risk of electrical shock or injury. - Follow instructions for changing accessories.
-Accidents are caused by poorly maintained tools. - Provide proper cleaning.
+Service or maintenance performed by unqualified repair personnel could result in injury. - Provide proper cleaning.
 Remove battery before cleaning.
 Do not use liquid cleaners or aerosol cleaners.
-Use a damp cloth and some mild detergent.
-Do not immerse in water. - When cleaning, do not use scraping tools or abrasives as they may permanently scratch the display.
-NEVER USE SOLVENTS to clean any part of the system.
-Substances like acetone and other harsh chemicals can cause cracking of the Case. - Conduct a safety check.
+Use a damp cloth for cleaning.

+- Conduct a safety check.
 Upon completion of any service or repair of this product, ask the service technician to perform safety checks to determine that the product is in proper operating condition. - Damage to the product that requires service.
-Remove the batteries and refer servicing to qualified service personnel under any of the following conditions: - If liquid has been spilled or objects have fallen into product; - If product does not operate normally by following the operating instructions; - If the product has been dropped or damaged in any way; - When the product exhibits a distinct change in performance.
+Remove the batteries and refer servicing to qualified service personnel under any of the following conditions: - ° If liquid has been spilled or objects have fallen into product. - If product does not operate normally by following the operating instructions. - ° If the product has been dropped or damaged in any way. - [°] When the product exhibits a distinct change in performance.